loga1988/angularjsSample/README.md

 class component -- this maintains their state functional component -- stateless doesn't maintain its state

+If we make standalone as true then it will not create the module file standalone -- reducing the need for NGModules

 render --> renders the html for a component

 CORS -- Cross-Origin resource sharing policy is a mechanism for integrating application props --> to pass data between the components

+1) Angular update
+   Node version
+   Typescript version
+   in tsconfig.json remove enableIvy.
+After v15, Ivy is the only rendering engine Update instances of TestBed.inject() that use an InjectFlags parameter to use an InjectOptions parameter.
+The InjectFlags parameter of TestBed.inject() is deprecated in v15